Melania Trump’s ex-aide files to dismiss DOJ suit on tell-all book

 Winston Wolkoff argues she fulfilled the requirements of the confidentiality agreement, which she says ended when the White House terminated it.

 Legal experts have panned the Trump administration for exploiting the powers of the Justice Department to litigate the president’s personal grievances.
-A motion to dismiss the DOJ complaint filed Monday by Winston Wolkoff’s lawyers argues the lawsuit is “a meritless attempt by Melania and Donald Trump to improperly enlist the Department of Justice (the “DOJ” or “Government”) to pursue entirely personal goals and interests,” according to the filing.
+A motion to dismiss the Justice Department complaint filed Monday by Winston Wolkoff’s lawyers argues the lawsuit is “a meritless attempt by Melania and Donald Trump to improperly enlist the Department of Justice (the ‘DOJ’ or ‘Government’) to pursue entirely personal goals and interests,” according to the filing.

 In other actions, the Justice Department sued former White House aide Omarosa Manigault Newman, who had a major falling out with the president and wrote her own memoir of her time as a Trump aide.
-The department sued Manigault Newman for violating federal ethics law by failing to file a required financial disclose form within 30 days of leaving the White House.
+The department sued Manigault Newman for violating federal ethics law by failing to file a required financial disclosure form within 30 days of leaving the White House.
 The Justice Department also attempted to take over the president’s defense in a defamation case brought by author E. Jean Carroll, who accused Trump of raping her decades ago.

 Winston Wolkoff’s lawyers at Paul Weiss, Rifkind, Wharton & Garrison contend the nondisclosure agreement was terminated “more than two years before any of the alleged violations and there is therefore no basis to claim that Ms. Wolkoff failed to comply with any contractual obligation.”